PostHog/posthog.com/contents/blog/sunsetting-helm-support-posthog.md

 2. How this impacts existing self-hosted customers
 3. The steps we're taking to support impacted customers

-> **Important:** This decision **doesn't impact open source users** on Docker Compose deployments (also known as the "hobby" deployment).
-We remain totally committed to our open source edition and are actively exploring ways to make that experience even better.
+> **Important:** Right now, _about 3.5% of our users use Kubernetes_, so this change only affects a small subsection of our users.
+This decision **doesn't impact open source users** on Docker Compose deployments (also known as the "hobby" deployment).
+We remain totally committed to being open source and are actively exploring ways to make that experience even better.

 ## Why are we doing this?